networknt/light-doc/content/en/tutorial/open-banking/security/_index.md

 Now, let's create security folders and copy the code from hardcoded to them in four projects.
 Also, we are going to add values.yml in each project resources/config folder to overwrite some default configuration values.

-Here is the file that enable the security for JWT token verification.
+Here is the file that enables the security for JWT token verification.
 Create the file under src/main/resources/config folder.
 In the real production deployment, it can be externalized.

 values.yml